 1. Winterberry‘Winter Red’ is widely considered the top-dog cultivar of Ilex verticillata, a deciduous holly native to the eastern half of North America.
 The fireworks of glossy, bright-red berries can run from late summer through early spring (depending on how hungry local birds are), making it a must-have for the winter garden.
 Prefers moist, rich, slightly acidic soils.
 Berries are more profuse in full sun.
 Requires a nearby stud holly (male-flowered) such as ‘Southern Gentleman’, ‘Apollo’, or ‘Raritan Chief’ to form fruit.
 Zones 3-9.

-3. Mountain AshUnderused as a landscape plant, mountain ashes deserve a closer look for fruit, flowers and blazing fall color.
-Fruits of most species are orange or red (Sorbus alnifolia is quite spectacular), but some are white (S. hupehensis and S. discolor).
+2. Mountain AshUnderused as a landscape plant, mountain ashes deserve a closer look for fruit, flowers and blazing fall color.
+Fruits of most species are orange or red, but some are white (Sorbus hupehensis).
 Here, the pink-blushed pearls of S. hupehensis ‘Rosea’ are set against its burgundy autumn foliage.
 Most species are hardy in Zones 4-7.

-6. Tatarian DogwoodBlue fruit in summer and bare red stems in winter give this shrubby dogwood (Cornus alba ‘Sibirica’) multiseason appeal.
+4. Tatarian DogwoodBlue fruit in summer and bare red stems in winter give this shrubby dogwood (Cornus alba ‘Sibirica’) multiseason appeal.
 Spreads more slowly than red-twig dogwood (Cornus sericea), so it works well in small gardens.
 Ideal for a hedge or shrub mass.
-Cut back hard to a foot or less in late winter for a fl ush of new bright red stem growth.
+Cut back hard to a foot or less in late winter for a flush of new bright red stem growth.
 Zones 3-8.

-7. Beauty BerryOne of my all-time favorite plants—ever.
+5. BeautyberryOne of my all-time favorite plants—ever.
 A nondescript shrub until late summer, it’s worth the wait when its tiny pinkish flowers morph into traffic-stopping clusters of small, purple berries.
 The native Callicarpa americana is close to my heart, but other species are also quite nice.
 Pictured here is C. bodinieri, beloved of British gardeners.
 Zones 5-8, though C. americana stretches from Zones 6 to 10.
 Learn more about growing beautyberry shrubs.

 More About Berries

-Zones: Hardiness zones for trees and shrubs vary with genus, species, and even variety.
+Zones: Hardiness zones for trees and shrubs varies by variety.
 See individual plant descriptions for zone information.

 Exposure: Most berry-bearing woody plants perform well in full sun to part shade.
-Though some are understory species in their native locales, sunlight generally enhances flower and fruit production, and full, deep shade will make for more open, less-fruitful specimens.
-However, Symphoricarpos is noted for its shade tolerance.
+Though some are understory species in their native locales, sunlight generally enhances flower and fruit production.
+Full, deep shade will make for more open, less-fruitful specimens.
+However, snowberry and coralberry (Symphoricarpos) are noted for their shade tolerance.

 Soil: Average, moderately rich soil will work for most of the plants shown here and their relatives.
-Some, such as Ilex verticillata, Sorbus, and crabapples, prefer slightly acidic soils; Symphoricarpos likes alkaline soils.
-Though good drainage is a wise course with most plants (Viburnum), a few trees and shrubs are adapted to wet situations (mountain ash).
+Some, such as winterberry (Ilex verticillata), mountain ash (Sorbus), and crabapples, prefer slightly acidic soils.
+Though good drainage is a wise course with most plants, a few trees and shrubs are adapted to wet situations, like mountain ash and snowberry.